-A maritime arbitration works like other arbitration in which a private attorney decides the outcome of a case as opposed to a judge or unbiased third party.
-In some instances, a seaman may have a clause in an employment agreement that mandates arbitration in the event of an injury, but this usually rare.
-If there is no arbitration clause, it’s illegal by federal law to force it upon a seamen without consent.
+Maritime arbitration works like other arbitrations in which a private attorney decides the outcome of a case as opposed to a judge or unbiased third party.
+In some instances, a seaman may have a clause in an employment agreement that mandates arbitration in the event of an injury, but this is usually rare.
+If there is no arbitration clause, it is illegal under federal law to force it upon a seaman without consent.

 Why Employers Would Rather Settle Your Case Via Arbitration

-As mentioned earlier, some employers prefer arbitration because the benefits and compensation amount is generally reduced.
+As mentioned earlier, some employers prefer arbitration because the benefits and compensation amounts are generally reduced.
 In addition, employers may understand that litigation and a jury trial can get quite expensive and arbitration is an effective way for them to cut costs.
-Some employers goes as far as forcing seamen to sign an arbitration agreement by threatening to cut off their medical care until it’s signed.
-Although this is certainly illegal, a myriad of confused seaman sign away their rights because they fear they won’t have the medical benefits they need in order to heal from the injuries.
+Some employers go as far as forcing seamen to sign an arbitration agreement by threatening to cut off their medical care until it is signed.
+Although this is certainly illegal, a myriad of confused seamen sign away their rights because they fear they won’t have the medical benefits they need in order to heal from their injuries.

 Another tactic that employers use to get seamen to consent to arbitration is to state that arbitration will be much quicker and benefits will be disbursed faster.
-However, according to recent study performed by the Federal Mediation and Conciliation Services, most average arbitration case takes around 475 days.
+However, according to a recent study performed by the Federal Mediation and Conciliation Services, most average arbitration cases take around 475 days.
 Maritime cases that go through courts, on average, take around 18 months.

 Most employers also understand that once an arbitration decision has been made, there is not much recourse for seamen should they dispute the outcome.
-It’s highly recommended to seek legal representation immediately if you feel coerced into signing into an arbitration agreement you are uncomfortable with.
+It is highly recommended that you seek legal representation immediately if you or a loved one feel coerced into signing an arbitration agreement you are uncomfortable with.

 How Arbitration May Limit Compensation to Injured Seamen

-If You’ve Been Threatened or Coerced Into Arbitration
+If You Have Been Threatened or Coerced Into Arbitration

 Keep in mind that once you sign an arbitration agreement, you probably have very few options left if you find the compensation is not enough.
-If you’ve been pressured into signing an agreement, be certain not to fill out any forms or sign anything until you’ve secured legal representation from an experienced Jones Act attorney.
+If you have been pressured into signing an agreement, be certain not to fill out any forms or sign anything until you have secured legal representation from an experienced Jones Act attorney.
 For more information on rights and compensation, please refer to our article Maritime Rights and Compensation page or fill out our contact form.
 We can connect you to lawyers for a free consultation about compensation that may be available to you.